Thor Christiansen: Trial

-Los Angeles Trial
+Los Angeles trial

 Following a delay, on March 24, 1980, Christiansen withdrew his double plea in favor of a diminished capacity defense.
-But on April 16, 1980, Christiansen was found guilty of first-degree murder and assault, after a psychiatrist testified that Christiansen displayed some degree of "provisional planning."
+However, on April 16, 1980, Christiansen was found guilty of first-degree murder and assault, after a psychiatrist testified that Christiansen displayed some degree of "provisional planning."

 During the trial, a psychiatric evaluation of Christiansen revealed he suffered from an "intermittent explosive disorder," a paranoid personality, chronic drug use, and necrophilia.
 Christiansen also said he killed his victims, took them to a secluded place, unclothed them, and sexually explored their bodies.
 On May 14, 1980, Christiansen was sentenced to 25 years to life for the murder of Laura Benjamin, and 9 years for the attempted murder of Lydia Preston.

-Santa Barbara Trial
+Santa Barbara trial

 To the prosecution's surprise, when the trial began on May 28, 1980, Christiansen pleaded guilty to all three counts of murder.
 The plea change came just weeks after the Los Angeles trial, where Christiansen was found sane by six out of at least seven psychiatrists.
 On June 18, 1980, Christiansen was sentenced to life in a maximum security prison.